tock/tock/doc/courses/sosp/application.md

 [Environmental Sensing Service](https://www.bluetooth.com/specifications/assigned-numbers/environmental-sensing-service-characteristics)
 (ESS).

-Currently, the Tock libraries for Rust do not support directly interacting with the BLE radio.
+Currently, the Tock libraries do not support directly interacting with the BLE radio.
 However, we can still access BLE by loading an additional process on the board as a service and sending it commands over Tock's inter-process communication (IPC) mechanism.